GatorSense/SPICE_py/README.md

 This must also be done from the SPICE_py directory.
 If you run into issues, particularly on Windows, you may want to consider using conda forge and conda environments for the install.

+Note: This code uses qpsolvers (see the QPP.py file) by Stephane Caron <stephane.caron@normalesup.org>

 ### Questions
 If you have any questions, please contact: